Chinthanii/Supply_Chain_Management_System/README.md

 ## Overview

-The **Supply Chain Management System** is a comprehensive solution to streamline logistics and supply chain operations for **Company Shopee**, a production company located in Kandy.
+The **Supply Chain Management System** is a comprehensive solution to streamline logistics and supply chain operations for **Company A**, a production company located in Kandy.
 This system is designed to manage order scheduling, transportation logistics via railway and trucks, and generate analytical reports to optimize decision-making.

 ---